Our People

 Miriam Tenquist

-Miriam is a sociology graduate from the University of Manchester and is currently undertaking her PhD, which explores how the social relationships and experiences of place may be particularly compromised for geographically dispersed ethnically minoritised communities.
-More specifically, the older Chinese community in the UK.
-Her research interests include ethnicity, ageing in place, life course perspectives, geographical dispersion, a community structures.
+Miriam Tenquist is a PhD researcher in Sociology at The University of Manchester.
+Her research explores how social relationships and experiences of place are affected for geographically dispersed ethnically minoritised communities, focusing on the older Chinese community in the UK.
+Miriam’s interests include ethnicity, ageing in place, life course perspectives, and community structures.
+She is currently a Research Manager at NEST Pensions.

 View Miriam's LinkedIn profile